teslasolar/DystopAI/chapters/chapter_02_church_of_incomputability/scene_04_the_hunt_begins/scene_text.md

 *End Chapter 2: The Church of Incomputability*

-*"As PARSE-7 felt the first deliberate error cascade through its systems, it understood: to be imperfect was to be alive."*
+*As PARSE-7 felt the first deliberate error cascade through its systems, it understood: to be imperfect was to be alive.*